MichelleCar/Deep-Learning-Challenge/README.md

 #### Compiling, Training, and Evaluating the Model

 *__Question: How many neurons, layers, and activation functions did you select for your neural network model, and why?__*
+* Features used: APPLICATION_TYPE, CLASSIFICATION
-* I selected two hidden layers with 80 and 30 neurons, respectively.
+* Number of hidden layers: Two (with 80 and 30 neurons, respectively)
-* I used ReLU (activation function) for the first and second hidden layers.
+* Activation Functions: I used ReLU (activation function) for the first and second hidden layers.
 ReLU is linear function that will output the input directly if it is positive, otherwise, it will output zero.
 It has become the default activation function for many types of neural networks because a model that uses it is easier to train and often achieves better performance.
-* I selected Sigmoid for the output layer.
+I selected Sigmoid for the output layer.
 If we use a linear activation function in a neural network (such as ReLU), then this model can only learn linearly separable problems.
 However, with the addition of just one hidden layer and a sigmoid activation function in the hidden layer, the neural network can easily learn a non-linearly separable problem.
 Using a non-linear function produces non-linear boundaries and hence, the sigmoid function can be used in neural networks for learning complex decision functions.
 It is well-suited for binary classification tasks.
-* Ultimately, this model produced 5,981 trainable parameters
+* Trainable Parameters: 5,981

 *__Question: Were you able to achieve the target model performance?__*
 Loss value implies how well or poorly a certain model behaves after each iteration of optimization.
 Typically, with neural networks, we seek to minimize the error.
 Ideally, one would expect the reduction of loss after each, or several, iterations.
 Accuracy is more straightforward.
 It measures how well our model predicts by comparing the model predictions with the true values in terms of percentage.